Pengler38/ascii/README.md

 The project can be built and run with `zig build run`, this automatically adds the glfw3.dll to the path while running
 If running the executable manually after build, ensure the appropriate glfw3.dll file is in the same directory

+## Zig Build Options
+Use `zig build --help` to see available build options
+Of note are the Project-Specific Options, such as `-Doptimize=ReleaseFast`. `-Doptimize=Debug` is the default when no optimization level is specified.

 ## In Case You Want To DIY
 [GLFW Quick Start](https://www.glfw.org/docs/latest/quick.html)